C804 - Medical Terminology Exam

 Enlargement of an organ

 This is incorrect because enlargement is indicated by the suffix '-megaly.'
-Conditions like 'cardiomegaly' describe an enlarged heart, which is unrelated to the narrowing implied by '-stenosis.'
+Conditions like cardiomegaly describe an enlarged heart, which is different from narrowing.

 Abnormal growth of tissue

-This is incorrect because abnormal growth is indicated by the suffix '-plasia' or '-oma' for tumors.
-For instance, 'hyperplasia' refers to an increased number of cells, not a narrowed passage.
+This is incorrect because abnormal growth is indicated by suffixes like '-plasia' or '-oma.'
+These terms describe proliferation of tissue, not narrowing of a passage.

 Explanation